The Eager Traveler

 Emerald Lake

-On a whim, I decided to spend the day on day 2 driving toward Yoho National Park.
-This is one of the things to do in Banff in summer because Yoho National Park is so less than an hour away from Banff town!
 My first stop was Emerald Lake.
 If you do one thing here, please canoe.
 The crowds are less in the morning and if it’s a sunny day, the lake shimmers a gorgeous turquoise green.
 This is easily one of the Canadian Rockies’ finest lakes.
 Less famous than Banff and Jasper National Park, Yoho is definitely worth the visit as it’s SO close by!

-Best views at Emerald Lake
+Where to Find the Best Views at Emerald Lake

 The classic view of Emerald Lake with the 2599 meters high Mount Burgess in the background can be seen from the wooden bridge.
 The lake’s typical green color is caused by glacial silt that flows to the lake from the glaciers high in the mountains and is best seen on a sunny day in summer.

-What to do at Emerald Lake
+Things to Do at Emerald Lake

 If you don’t want to canoe, then the lakeshore trail around Emerald Lake is flat and easy.
 It’s a 5.2 kilometers long loop with minimal elevation gain, and it should take roughly two hours to finish the hike, depending on your pace and how many stops you take along the way.
-Tip: Canoe costs $70 per hour and is cheaper than canoeing at Lake Moraine or Lake Louise in Banff National Park.
-You can also stay at the Emerald Lake Lodge.
-Click here for the best rates for Emerald Lake Lodge.

 Takakkawa Waterfalls